SenhadjiMSaid/The-Mathemagician-s-Secret/Solution/The-Mathemagician’s-Secret.md

 - Linear transformations can obscure text but are reversible with math.
 - Recognizing patterns in encoded values helps break cryptosystems.
 - Breaking ciphers requires both cryptographic and mathematical thinking.

+## Conclusion

+**"The Mathemagician’s Secret"** was a **linear algebra** + **modular arithmetic** challenge requiring systems of equations to be solved under a modulus.
+By identifying patterns, computing modular inverses, and reversing the transformation.